 - Explore virtual and e-commerce options: If your business relies on face-to-face contact or in-store purchasing, now’s the time to think outside the box.
 Consider virtual meeting rooms for consults and services and online retail spaces for goods.

-Not all businesses can send employees home.
-If you have workers who must be on-site, we have a few suggestions for keeping people safe:
+Not all business owners can send employees home.
+If you have workers who must be on-site, we have a few suggestions for keeping people safe.

 - Send sick people home: If an employee is experiencing flu, cold, or COVID-19 symptoms, don’t hesitate to send them home.

-- Observe the Public Health Agency of Canada guidelines on hand-washing and sanitizing: Hand sanitizer must contain at least 60% alcohol to be effective.
+- Observe the WHO and CDC guidelines on hand-washing and sanitizing: Hand sanitizer must contain at least 60% alcohol to be effective, and you can make your own.
 Post signs around the workplace, reminding employees to wash frequently.

 - Sanitize everything: This includes surfaces, door handles, commonly used tools like keyboards, pens, or even card readers.
 If your workplace has hand-washed, communal dishes, put the dishes through a bleach bath after scrubbing.

-- Keep a safe distance: We now know COVID-19 can be spread through saliva and mucus carried in coughs and sneezes.
-Experts recommend maintaining a 2-metre distance between yourself and others, to reduce the risk of contamination.
+- Keep a safe distance: COVID-19 can be spread through saliva and mucus carried in coughs and sneezes.
+Experts recommend maintaining a 6-foot (2-meter) distance between yourself and others, to reduce the risk of contamination.

 - Encourage a good night’s sleep: You may not be able to enforce a team bedtime, but managers should build schedules that allow for adequate rest times between shifts.

-For most business owners, dealing with something like COVID-19 is new territory.
-Here are some first steps to help you get started:
+For most business owners, dealing with a widespread virus like this is new territory.
+Here are some first steps to help you get started.

-- Form a task force: You have some decisions to make.
-Employees want to know you’re taking their safety into account.
+- Identify a task force: You have some decisions to make.
+Employees want to know you’re taking their health and safety into account.
 Investors want to know that you have a contingency plan in place.
 Identify people on your team to research each problem and build a proposal for moving forward.

-The simplest way to lower the risk of infection and contamination is to avoid all non-essential travel outside of Canada.
-For individuals returning home to Canada from abroad, here are a few tips for keeping yourself and everyone else safe:
+The simplest way to lower the risk of infection and contamination is to restrict all non-essential business travel.
+But for those unavoidable business trips, here are a few tips for keeping yourself and everyone else safe.

-- Avoid contact after traveling: The Public Health Agency of Canada recommends that all persons who might’ve come into contact with an infected person avoid contact with others for at least 14 days.
+- Avoid contact after traveling: The CDC recommends that all persons who might’ve come into contact with an infected person avoid contact with others for at least 14 days.
 Monitor your temperature for those 14 days to ensure good health before returning to work.

 - Safeguard others: Upon return, stay away from the elderly, individuals with compromised immune systems, and people with chronic or severe health conditions.

-- Keep a safe distance: The Public Health Agency of Canada recommends people keep at least 2 metres apart.
+- Keep a safe distance: The CDC recommends people keep at least 6 feet (2 meters) apart.

-The Public Health Agency of Canada has the most up-to-date guidelines on mass gatherings.
-Additionally, here are a few tips should you decide to move forward with a virtual event:
+The CDC has the most up-to-date recommendations on gatherings.
+Here are a few tips should you decide to move forward with a virtual event:

-Many businesses are issuing work-from-home policies in order to slow down the virus’ spread.
+Many businesses have issued work-from-home policies so employees slow down the virus’ spread.
 Here are a few tips for a seamless transition to a remote workforce: